 Baby Carrier Weight Limits

 Baby carriers improve your bond with your child while adding convenience to your life, so they’re a great option for every young family!
-Choosing a comfortable and safe carrier for your little one is key, and one big aspect of that is knowing the weight limits of your baby carrier.
+Choosing a comfortable and safe carrier for your little one is key, and one big aspect of that is knowing the weight limits of your baby carrier as well as your baby’s readiness to be worn in a specific carrier.

 Different baby carriers have different weight limit ranges.
 On the lowest end, the minimum weight limit is usually around 7 or 8 pounds, while the maximum weight limit can go as high as 45 pounds.

-Your little one’s weight and developmental stage play a role in your choice of carrier, especially in the carrying style.
+Your little one’s weight and developmental stage also play a role in your choice of carrier and your baby’s readiness to be worn, especially in the carrying style.
 Some carriers are only rated for babies in their first few months of life, while others are designed specifically for older babies and toddlers.

 Table Of Contents